 The best sharpshooter weapon is a debatable issue, but the 15 lb semi-automatic Barrett .338 LM (8.6mm) with a 10-shot magazine is a good choice. (above) The US Marine Corps may add a sharpshooter to each squad soon after recent interventions revealed the need to engage enemy forces nestled among civilians in cities.
-If the .338 round enters service, it would be nice to provide a member of the attack team with something that can fire that round at close targets, like doors, cars, and body armor.
-A modified Barrett may be used; a bullpup with no scope and no bipod to make it lighter and shorter, but with the penetration power provided by an 8.6mm round fired through a long barrel.Rockers
+If the .338 round enters service, it would be nice to provide a member of the attack team with something to can fire that round at close targets, like doors, cars, and body armor; a bullpup with no scope and no bipod to make it lighter and shorter, but with the penetration power provided by an 8.6mm round fired through a long barrel.Rockers

 Shoulder-fired rockets emerged during latter part of World War II (panzerfausts and bazookas).
-However, the US military considered them anti-tank weapons, and still maintains this view.
-The Soviets recognized the shock and destructive value of rockets, and developed highly successful RPGs.
-Veterans of the Vietnam and Iraq conflict will attest to the fear caused by the "swoosh and boom" of RPGs.
-The recent movie "Blackhawk Down" demonstrates the power of simple RPGs.
+However, the US military considered them anti-tank weapons and still maintains this view.
+The Soviets recognized the shock and destructive value of rockets and developed the highly successful RPG.
+Veterans of the Vietnam, Afghan, and Iraq conflicts will attest to the fear caused by the "swoosh and boom" of RPGs.
+The movie "Blackhawk Down" demonstrates the power of simple RPGs.
 During the 1983 Falklands campaign, the British discovered the small LAAW 66mm anti-tank rocket was extremely effective during basic infantry combat.

-Nevertheless, American infantry units rely on machine guns for platoon level firepower, and keep only a few rockets in reserve at the company level, although most US Army platoons have a weapons squad with two rockets.
-As a result, when squads and even platoons make contact, they have no powerful firepower to employ.
+Nevertheless, American infantry units rely on machine guns for platoon level firepower and keep only a few rockets at the company level, although most US Army platoons have a weapons squad with two rockets.
+As a result, when squads and even platoons make contact they have no powerful firepower to employ.
 Firefights often become jack-in-the-box shootouts as infantrymen exchange small arms fire for several minutes until supporting fires can be arranged or heavy firepower brought forward.
 During this critical phase, wounded suffer, the enemy can maneuver or flee, or may advance and overrun the unit.